danieldiamond/gitlab-analytics/.gitlab/issue_templates/Data Onboarding.md

    - [ ] [Periscope Directory](https://about.gitlab.com/handbook/business-ops/data-team/periscope-directory/)
 - [ ] Watch @tlapiana's [talk at DataEngConf](https://www.youtube.com/watch?v=eu623QBwakc) that gives a phenomenal overview of how the team works.
 - [ ] Watch [this great talk](https://www.youtube.com/watch?v=prcz0ubTAAg) on what Analytics is
 - [ ] Try running `/gitlab datachat run hello-world` in Slack in the #data team channel.
 You may be prompted to authenticate!
 Do it!
 (Sometimes we run [chatops](https://docs.gitlab.com/ee/ci/chatops/) to help with testing.).
-If you get `You are not allowed to perform given chatops command` double check you are added as Mainter of teh project.
+If you get `You are not allowed to perform given chatops command` double check you are added as a Maintainer of the project.
 - [ ] If relevant, watch ["The State of [Product] Data"](https://www.youtube.com/watch?v=eNLkj3Ho2bk&feature=youtu.be) from Eli at the Growth Fastboot.
 (You'll need to be logged into GitLab Unfiltered.)

 There is a lot of information being thrown at you over the last couple of days.